-For decades, U.S. and international leaders have tried to keep nuclear weapons in the smallest possible number of hands.
+For decades, U.S. and international leaders have tried to keep nuclear weapons among as few countries as possible.
 The more countries that have them, the thinking goes, the greater the chance they could be used in war—or even in a terrorist attack.